dannyvidal/gget/README.md

 # gget - git-dumper sandbox
 Creates a Docker ***Python*** image that installs [git-dumper](https://github.com/arthaud/git-dumper) and then runs a container with git-dumper **-u url** **-o outputDirectory**

+## Why?
+If the repository you are downloading is controlled by an attacker, this could lead to remote code execution on your machine.
+So this creates a sandboxed environment for safe use

 ## prerequisites

 * Docker Deamon CLI